Best Snowboard Boots for Narrow Feet

 Array

 Snowboarding with narrow feet can cause problems with too much movement inside your boots.
 Unlike wide fitting snowboard boots, there are currently no brands that produce boots specifically to fit narrow feet.
 So knowing which boots to go for, without trying on a bunch can be difficult.
-But, there are a few different features to look out for when choosing a boot which can help hold narrow feet in place!
+But, there are a few different features to look out for when choosing a snowboard boot which can help hold narrow feet in place!

 Like I said above there are no brands that produce models of boot specifically for narrow feet.
 However, there are slight variations in the lasts that the companies use to produce their boots.
 All with slightly different widths and shapes.
 So which boots have the narrowest fit?
 To answer this question, I’ve trawled through a bunch of forum sites and product reviews (you’re welcome!) to see what the general consensus is.